 Great Paxton Church Roof Tiles

 Salvaged from the chancel roof during re-tiling, part of the very fabric of the church for many years protecting it from the elements.
 These have been pressure washed to remove the grime of the years and are decorative items in their own right.
-Some may be hundreds of years old clearly having been hand made, possibly/probably at the brick works at the edge of the village, active from the Middle Ages to the end of the 19th century.
+Some may be hundreds of years old clearly having been hand made, possibly/probably at the brick works at the edge of the village (near where Ibbetts is now) active from the Middle Ages to the end of the 19th century.

 £20 for a tile, stand and label